Skip to main content

 Mid-June

 As is my wont, my mornings are spent doing the same nothing each day.
-One particular morning in mid-may was no different, coffee then tea then a visit to each plant to check on its welfare and to water it, if necessary.
-There was a sound; a sound not noticed; a sound that deserved no attention and one that got none; a squawk; a caw; certainly not a chirp.
-I kept to my business.
+One particular morning in mid-may was no different, coffee then, tea then a visit to each plant to check on its welfare and to water it, if necessary.
+Then there was a sound; a sound not noticed; a sound that deserved no attention and one that got none; a squawk; a caw; certainly not a chirp; a bird unlike all others, but I kept to my business.

 Mid-June